 Remember than after enabling write protection no user including root can update these file.
 In case you need to update any of file disable write protection first using following command.

-We will keep updating useful LAMP security tips to this article.
-We also request you to suggest tips by adding them in commends.
+We will keep updating useful LAMP security tips for this article.
+We also request you to suggest tips by adding them in comments.